The Theory of Everything (2014 film): Historical accuracy

-Physicist Adrian Melott, a former student of Dennis Sciama, Hawking's doctoral supervisor portrayed in the film, strongly criticised the portrayal of Sciama in the film.
+Physicist Adrian Melott, a former student of Prof. Dennis Sciama, Hawking's doctoral supervisor portrayed in the film, strongly criticised the portrayal of Sciama in the film.

 In the film, when Stephen attends the opera in Bordeaux, his companion was actually Raymond LaFlamme, his PhD student.

 In the film, it is explained that Stephen's voice is taken from an answering machine.
-It is actually the voice of Dr. Dennis H. Klatt.
+It is actually the voice of Dr Dennis H. Klatt.

 Release

 On 8 October 2013, Universal Pictures International had acquired the rights to distribute the film internationally.

-On 10 April 2014, Focus Features acquired the distribution rights to The Theory of Everything in the United States, with the plan of a 2014 limited theatrical release. publisher after, Entertainment One Films picked up the Canadian distribution rights.
+On 10 April 2014, Focus Features acquired the distribution rights to The Theory of Everything in the United States, with the plan of a 2014 limited theatrical release.
+Entertainment One Films picked up the Canadian distribution rights.
 The first trailer of the film was released on 7 August 2014.
 The Theory of Everything premiered at the Toronto International Film Festival (TIFF) on 7 September 2014, where it opened in the official sidebar section, Special Presentations.

-The film had a limited release in the United States on 7 November 2014, expanded in successive weeks to Taiwan, Austria, and Germany, ahead of a United Kingdom release on 1 January 2015, before being released throughout Europe.
+The film had a limited release in the United States on 7 November 2014, expanded in successive weeks to Taiwan, Austria, and Germany, ahead of the general release on 1 January 2015 in the United Kingdom, before being released throughout Europe.

 Reception

 Box office

-The Theory of Everything earned $122,873,310 worldwide, with its biggest markets coming from North America ($35.9 million), and the United Kingdom ($31.9 million).
+The Theory of Everything earned US$122,873,310 worldwide, with its biggest markets coming from North America (US$35.9 million), and the United Kingdom (US$31.9 million).
 The film had a North American limited release on 7 November 2014; it was released in five theatres, and earned $207,000 on its opening weekend, for an average of $41,400 per theatre.
-The film was then widely released on 26 November across 802 theatres, earning US$5 million, and debuting at No. 7 at the box office.
-During its five-day Thanksgiving week, the film earned $6.4 million.
+The film was then widely released on 26 November across 802 cinemas, earning US$5 million, and debuting at No. 7 at the box office.
+During its five-day US Thanksgiving week, the film earned $6.4 million.